 Carey plays basketball and volleyball.
 He’s at the gym three or four times a week.
 He’s going to run the half marathon this summer for the fourth time, even though he dislikes running.

 “I started to do it because I felt obligated to try it; I probably wanted to overcome my own limitations.
 Now, I think that dislike has grown into a begrudging respect.
 I still hate the process of running, but there’s no doubt it’s the best thing I’ve ever done for my fitness.”

 At the agency, Carey passionately pursues ideas that can produce great advertising.
 He constantly pushes himself to make every ad more compelling, to refine every line of copy and to capture every ounce of emotion in an image.
 Even when he sees or hears ads he’s worked on in the market, he wishes he could get them back so he could make them better – even the award-winning ones.

 Advertising guru David Ogilvy said, “There are very few men of genius in advertising agencies.
 But we need all we can find.
 Almost without exception they are disagreeable.
 Don’t destroy them.
 They lay golden eggs.”

 But there are exceptions.
 While Carey may disagree with a direction, an approach or a piece of copy, it comes from his determination to improve the work.
 The truth is, there’s no one more infectiously funny to work with, and truly passionate about advertising.

-Without exception, the solutions he strives for enable our agency to produce golden eggs.
+Without exception, the solutions he strives for helps McKim produce golden eggs.